cr3mov/writeups/intigriti0823-calculator/index.md

 ![img1](./imgs/2.png)

-Let’s see if actually we can display the function code in the calculator:
+Let’s see if we can display the function code in the calculator:

 ![img1](./imgs/3.png)